Are you e-Invoice ready? Get your free compliance assessment score in 5 minutes -Are you e-Invoice ready?Take the test now

 Germany uses a decentralised exchange model.
 There is no central government platform through which B2B invoices must pass.
 Instead, businesses exchange structured invoices directly through their ERP systems or via service providers, using EN 16931-compliant formats.

-For B2G transactions, the federal OZG-RE platform serves as the receiving system, and invoices must include a Leitweg-ID for routing.
+For federal B2G transactions, the OZG-RE platform serves as the receiving system, and invoices must include a Leitweg-ID for routing; state (Land) authorities operate their own portals, with Peppol providing interoperability.
 B2B invoices have no such routing requirement and flow directly between trading partners.
-All invoices must be archived in their original electronic format for at least 8 years under GoBD regulations.
+All invoices must be archived in their original electronic format for at least 8 years under §147 AO and GoBD principles.

 View full technical specifications